uuid-ossp module provides functions to generate universally

 are also functions to produce certain special UUID constants.

-Generates a version 1 UUID, but uses a random multicast MAC address instead of the real MAC address of the computer.
+This function generates a version 1 UUID but uses a random multicast MAC address instead of the real MAC address of the computer.

 the specified input name.
 The namespace should be one of the special

 constants produced by the

 SELECT uuid_generate_v3(uuid_ns_url(), 'http://www.postgresql.org');

 The name parameter will be MD5-hashed, so the cleartext cannot be derived from the generated UUID.
 The generation of UUIDs by this method has no random or environment-dependent element and is therefore reproducible.